kaishin/redalemeden.com/content/posts/2020-11-11-this-week-i-learned-31/index.md

 ### Core Data Concurrency

-I finally decided to sit down and fix the myriad Core data issues that plagued my iOS app.
-I learned a ton regarding some APIs that I wasn't familiar with, including [`perform`/`performAndWait`](https://www.kairadiagne.com/2019/01/06/understanding-the-core-data-perform-methods.html), background contexts, and batch deletions.
-I recommend checking out [this blog](https://www.avanderlee.com/category/core-data/) to learn more about some of these topics.
+I finally decided to sit down and fix the myriad Core Data issues that plagued my iOS app.
+I learned a ton regarding some APIs that I wasn't familiar with, including `perform`/`performAndWait`([link](https://www.kairadiagne.com/2019/01/06/understanding-the-core-data-perform-methods.html)), background contexts, and batch deletions.
+I recommend checking out [Antoine's blog](https://www.avanderlee.com/category/core-data/) to learn more about some of these topics.